-During a suspension, or when immediate termination of the award is otherwise not necessary, (1) the participant will be placed on probation and informed that termination of the award is a possibility, as well as the bases for possible termination; (2) the participant will have a reasonable opportunity to provide relevant information in writing pertaining to the condition, incident, or behavior at issue; (3) American Councils, in consultation with the CLS institute, will prepare a written statement explaining the reason(s) for the recommendation of termination, with all relevant documents, including the participant's statement, for review and evaluation by the U.S. Department of State; (4) the U.S. Department of State will inform American Councils of its final determination; (5) American Councils and the CLS institute will inform the participant in writing of the decision to terminate the award and the reasons therefore.
+During a suspension, or when immediate termination of the award is otherwise not necessary, (1) the participant will be placed on probation and informed that termination of the award is a possibility, as well as the bases for possible termination; (2) the participant will have a reasonable opportunity to provide relevant information in writing pertaining to the condition, incident, or behavior at issue; (3) American Councils, in consultation with the CLS partner institute, will prepare a written statement explaining the reason(s) for the recommendation of termination, with all relevant documents, including the participant's statement, for review and evaluation by the U.S. Department of State; (4) the U.S. Department of State will inform American Councils of its final determination; (5) American Councils and the CLS institute will inform the participant in writing of the decision to terminate the award and the reasons therefore.

-- 24. Withdrawal from the CLS Program Participants may withdraw from the CLS Program at any time.
-If a participant withdraws from the CLS Program at any point after signing the Terms and Conditions of Award for any reason other than a documented critical incident (e.g. medical or family emergency) approved by the U.S. Department of State, the participant may be responsible for the repayment of a pro-rated portion of the stipend issued for the program. - 25.
-Result of CLS Program Withdrawal or Termination Subject to fulfillment of CLS Program conditions in Section 14, after a decision to withdraw from the program or termination of the CLS award, participants may be considered as not having received the award and will not receive program certificates, or be considered alumni of the CLS Program.
-Unless otherwise stated, the award will be considered to have ended when the U.S. Department of State has made the decision to terminate the award and this decision has been communicated to the participant. - 26.
+- 25. Withdrawal from CLS Spark Participants may withdraw from CLS Spark at any time.
+If a participant withdraws from CLS Spark at any point after signing the Terms and Conditions of Award for any reason other than a documented critical incident (e.g. medical or family emergency) approved by the U.S. Department of State, the participant may be responsible for the repayment of a pro-rated portion of the stipend issued for the program. - 26.
+Result of CLS Spark Withdrawal or Termination Subject to fulfillment of CLS Spark conditions in Section 14, after a decision to withdraw from the program or termination of the CLS Spark award, participants may be considered as not having received the award and will not receive program certificates, or be conferred alumni status.
+Participants who withdrew from CLS Spark or had their awards terminated are not eligible to receive automatic semi-finalist status in the subsequent overseas CLS Program selection process, although they may still apply for the overseas CLS award as part of the general applicant pool.
+Unless otherwise stated, the CLS Spark award will be considered to have ended when the U.S. Department of State has made the decision to terminate the award and this decision has been communicated to the participant. - 27.
 Privacy and Use of Personal Data Finalists have already shared (during the application process) and will be required to share some additional personal data before and during the program.
-The CLS Program shares information about participants under limited circumstances and with appropriate safeguards on privacy as detailed in the full Privacy Policy. - 27.
-Notifications and Consents Participants agree to allow the U.S. Department of State, American Councils, and individual CLS host institutions to cite a participant's name, CLS language and language level, U.S. college or university, educational level (undergraduate or graduate), field of study, CLS institute, and host country/location in all print, broadcast and online publications, as part of the promotion of the CLS Program.
+CLS Spark shares information about participants under limited circumstances and with appropriate safeguards on privacy as detailed in the full Privacy Policy.

+28. Notifications and Consents - Participants agree to allow the U.S. Department of State, American Councils, and individual CLS partner institutions to cite a participant's name, CLS language and language level, U.S. college or university, educational level (undergraduate or graduate), field of study, CLS institute, and the country/location in all print, broadcast and online publications, as part of the promotion of CLS Spark.

 Participants agree to allow mailing and email addresses to be provided in annual notification letters to elected representatives, including members of the U.S. Congress, governors of U.S. states and territories, and the mayor of the District of Columbia.
-Elected representatives will be informed of the names and addresses of CLS Program participants from their respective locales should they wish to congratulate them.
+Elected representatives will be informed of the names and addresses of CLS Spark participants from their respective locales should they wish to congratulate them.

-Participants grant permission to the CLS Program and its administrators to anonymously quote or publish sections of surveys and program evaluations in connection with CLS Program activities including, but not limited to, staff and partner development, and CLS Program promotion.
+Participants grant permission to the CLS Program and its administrators to anonymously quote or publish sections of surveys and program evaluations in connection with CLS Spark activities including, but not limited to, staff and partner development, and CLS Program and CLS Spark promotion.